 * 4 tablespoons unsalted butter

-* Chopped fresh coriander to finish
+* Chopped fresh coriander and lemon zest to finish

 Making the Dough